-The editor already contains almost all necessary components (except sort).
-So the first idea was to repurpose as many of them as possible and design only the missing one.
-During one of the consultations, short brainstorming showed that this approach would hurt the usability more than help.
+The editor already contains almost all of the necessary components (except sort).
+So the first idea was to repurpose as many of them as possible and design only the missing ones.
+During the consultations, brainstorming showed that this approach would hurt the usability more than help.
 Mainly from the point of view that it might be confusing for users to orient if they are listing the books already in their institution or browsing the Marketplace.

-A more important reason to redesign some is that there is a need to show much more information than is already present in the book listing on the Marketplace.
-After a few sketches, these components are designed from scratch or redesigned to resemble the existing ones, so the consistency principle is not broken.
+Another important reason to redesign the Marketplace list item component specifically is that there is a need to show much more information than is already present in the Book list item.
+After a few sketches, this components is designed from scratch but as to resemble the existing one, so the consistency principle is not broken.